Last updated: September 29, 2020

-Members in Iowa, Texas, Washington state and Washington DC: You can also make an appointment with LiveHealth Online and see a doctor from your smartphone.
+Members in Iowa, Texas and Washington state: You can also make an appointment with LiveHealth Online and see a doctor from your smartphone.

 If I have Medicare and/or Medicaid with Amerigroup, do I have to pay for the COVID-19 test?